Blood and Fire

 "Stay close to me!"
 Aang called, running up ahead and propelling a group of soldiers out of the way with a powerful wind blast.

 Zuko frowned and quickened his pace, but even with all his stamina and speed he could not keep up with an airbender.
-He grunted as a spear sliced past his face, and then he found himself surrounded by the same group of spearmen Aang had just blasted out of the way.
-Zuko did not hesitate; he lunged forward in a whirlwind of steel, slashing and hacking at the soldiers, and knocking away spears with what appeared to be effortless ease.
-Except Zuko knew damn well how much his arms were beginning to ache from deflecting blow after blow, and it didn't look as if he was going to get a respite anytime soon.
+He grunted as a spear sliced past his face.
+Suddenly, he found himself surrounded by the same group of spearmen Aang had just blasted out of the way.
+Zuko did not hesitate.
+He lunged forward in a whirlwind of steel, slashing and hacking at the soldiers, and knocking away spears with what appeared to be effortless ease.
+Except Zuko knew damn well how much his arms ached from deflecting blow after blow, and it didn't look as if he was going to get a respite anytime soon.

-His sensitive hearing picked up on something rushing towards him and he side-stepped in surprise as a wave of corporeal air slammed into one half of the spearmen, then he jumped to the other side as another wave took care of the rest.
+His sensitive hearing picked up on something rushing towards him.
+He side-stepped as a wave of corporeal air slammed into one half of the spearmen, then he jumped to the other side as another wave took care of the rest.
 Tightening his grip on his dual swords, he turned his head to see Aang stop in front of him with a make-shift staff in hand.
 A mutual understanding seemed to pass between the boys as they both realised they were not going to make it through the gates.
-It was time for plan B.
+It was time for Plan B.

 Instinct told Zuko what was going to happen next, so he simply prepared himself for flight as a gust of wind lifted him off the ground and threw him towards the upper wall.
-He rolled upon landing and then immediately readied his swords to fight off the soldiers charging towards him; however, before he could even take a swing, legs suddenly locked around his waist and raised him into the air, carrying him over the first gate.
-Zuko glanced up and saw Aang doing some crazy spinning thing with his stick that was somehow keeping them aloft, but he had no time to ponder the strangeness of the situation further as spears started coming at them from every direction.
+He rolled upon landing and readied his swords to fight off the soldiers charging towards him; however, before he could even take a swing, legs locked around his waist and raised him into the air, carrying him over the first gate.
+Zuko glanced up and saw Aang doing some crazy spinning thing with his stick that was somehow keeping them aloft, but he had no time to ponder the strangeness of the situation.
+Spears had started coming at them from every direction.

 Unfortunately, luck did not remain on their side.
-A desperate bid to make it over the last wall ended up in flames—literally—and then the two fugitives were surrounded once again.
-Zuko saw the four streams of fire coming towards them and realised with a grunt of frustration that he would have to break his cover to defend against the attack, but then a hand grabbed him by the back of his shirt and spun him around just as a shield of wind came up to surround them both.
+A desperate bid to make it over the last wall ended up in flames, literally, and then the two fugitives were surrounded once again.
+Zuko saw the four streams of fire coming towards them and realised with a grunt of frustration that he would have to break his cover to defend against the attack.
+A hand grabbed him by the back of his shirt and spun him around just as a shield of wind came up to surround them both.
 That damned little monk had saved him again.